 Text used in the choral section

-(Adapted from Shaikh-us-Sadiq, in Kamal-ud-Din, Sayyid-us-Sanad Press, Iran, 1881,quoted in A Search for the Historical Jesus by Fida Hassnain)
+This is adapted from Shaikh-us-Sadiq, in Kamal-ud-Din, Sayyid-us-Sanad Press, Iran, 1881, as quoted in A Search for the Historical Jesus by Fida Hassnain.

 At the approach of death, sent he for his disciple Babaad, and made he his last will.